theupdateframework/python-tuf/docs/QUICKSTART.rst

 Step 4: Sign the Repository
 ---------------------------

-Sign the repository's metadata files using the generated keys.
-This step ensures the authenticity and integrity of the metadata:
+Sign the metadata files of the repository using the generated keys, which ensures authenticity and integrity of the metadata:

 .. code-block:: bash